-PLANNING COMMITTEE DATE: 04/07/2016 REPORT OF SENIOR MANAGER PLANNING AND ENVIRONMENT SERVICE PWLLHELI
+PLANNING COMMITTEE DATE: 26/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER PWLLHELI

-- 5.2.7 In response to consultation, CADW have no comments to make on the application as there are no scheduled monuments or registered parks and gardens within the vicinity that would be affected by the proposed development.
+- 5.2.7 As previously stated, the principal purpose of this application is to raise the level of a brownfield site above the C2 Flood Plain in order to provide a platform better suited to development and clearly, the applicant has indicated his intentions in this regard.
+Any future development proposals for this site would be the subject of a separate planning application to be assessed on its own merits in accordance with planning policy requirements.
+However, should a situation arise that such an application would not be forthcoming, the authority would need re-assurance that the site may be restored to a beneficial afteruse.
+It would be reasonable therefore to consider that the site be restored to nature conservation interests within a given timescale unless a further application to develop the site is submitted. - 5.2.8 In response to consultation, CADW have no comments to make on the application as there are no scheduled monuments or registered parks and gardens within the vicinity that would be affected by the proposed development.
 Given the scale and complexity of the development, it was not considered feasible to undertake an assessment of any direct or indirect (physical & non-physical) impacts of the development on the surrounding historic landscape (ASIDOHL).
-Furthermore, in terms of landscape and visual impact it is not considered that the proposal will impact on coastal features, habitats and character including the setting of the Menai Straits and Anglesey AONB nor the Porth Penrhyn Historic Park and Garden. - 5.2.8 It is considered that subject to appropriate restoration conditions, the development therefore complies with the requirements of Policies B7, B12, B27 of the Unitary Development Plan.
+In terms of landscape and visual impact it is not considered that the proposal will impact on coastal features, habitats and character, including the setting of the Menai Straits and Anglesey AONB nor the Porth Penrhyn Historic Park and Garden.
+Furthermore, it is considered that the landraise proposal will have a negligible landscape and visual impact as viewed from the Anglesey AONB. - 5.2.9 It is considered that subject to appropriate restoration conditions, the development therefore complies with the requirements of Policies B7, B12, B27 of the Unitary Development Plan.